apache/ozone/hadoop-hdds/docs/content/design/container-reconciliation.md

 - Allow replication to proceed with best effort, possibly with a warning log.

 There may be cases where a container is critically under-replicated and we need a good copy of the data as soon as possible.
-Meanwhile reconciliation could remained blocked for an unrelated reason.
+Meanwhile, reconciliation could remain blocked for an unrelated reason.
 We can provide a way to pause/unpause reconciliation between chunk writes to do reasonably consistent container exports.

 #### On block delete

 - When SCM sends block delete commands to datanodes, update the merkle tree when the datanode block deleting service runs and processes that block.

-    - Merkle tree update should be done before RocksDB update to make sure it is persisted in case of a failure during the delete.
+    - Merkle tree update should be done before RocksDB update to make sure it is persisted in case of a failure during delete.

-    - Callers of `getContainerHashes` will ignore blocks that either they marked for deletion or the peer has marked for deletion.

-    - Merkle tree update should not be done when datanodes first receive the block delete command from SCM, because this command only adds the delete block proto to the container.
+    - Merkle tree update should not be done when datanodes first receives the block delete command from SCM, because this command only adds the delete block proto to the container.
 It does not iterate the blocks to be deleted so we should not add that additional step here.

 #### On Container delete for container being reconciled

 - Provide a way to interrupt reconciliation and allow container delete to proceed.

 ## Backwards Compatibility